diantonioandrea/diantonioandrea/README.md

 ## Andrea Di Antonio, 22

-Hi, I'm Andrea Di Antonio and I am a 22 years old Mathematics MSc student at the University of Milano-Bicocca[^1].
+Hi, I'm Andrea Di Antonio and I am a 22 years old Mathematics MSc student at the University of Milano-Bicocca, UniMiB.

-[^1]: UniMiB.

 ### Past and current studies.